Overlord II: Writing

 It was confirmed that the protagonist was the implied son of the original Overlord as seen at the end of the first's expansion Raising Hell.
 With the continuation of the plot, Rhianna Pratchett was announced to return as the writer for the story, who was originally one of multiple writers before being the lead writer due to her "unique style and wit" being "a great match with the style and the story framework".
 According to Pratchett, the creative thought process behind the premise for Overlord was the appeal of villains in stories; "traditionally the bad guys always have the best of everything; the best lines, the best outfits and the best - and fluffiest - cats", feeling that "Overlord taps into what some games are lacking and that's pure, unadulterated, good fun.
 It produces this unrestrained, almost child-like grin in players when they see their Minions looting and pillaging, bringing back presents and dressing up in all manner of attire."
 The workable humor of the series was said to stem from the gameplay itself that "the gameplay, environments, missions, minion antics, voice acting and script all worked well together", which would apparently not work if "against really straight gameplay or bland environments."

 Pratchett commented that due to the "active, not passive" way of story telling video games had, characterisation is consequently done in a longer time frame of script, along with the "flexible" nature due to the integration of story and gameplay.
 As a result, the story of Overlord II (as well as Overlord: Minions and Overlord: Dark Legend) was written in order to "sit well in the Overlord world, but not be too reliant on players having played the previous games".
 In the case of Overlord II specifically, the story was to remain fresh by going beyond the previous satire of fantasy by including other themes, some of which being relevant to modern times, with the "Romanesque theme" being "a lot more of what you might call modern issues underlying the story and gameplay; environmental destruction, climate change, resource hoarding, propaganda and so on, but spun through Overlord's twisted, heroic fantasy setting", as well as some characterisation being built off modern popular culture.
-For example, the character Florin according to Pratchett was to her "loosely based on that "Crying for Britney" guy."
+For example, the character Florian according to Pratchett was to her "loosely based on that "Crying for Britney" guy."
 Because of expanded themes and by now established setting, Pratchett felt that the sequel was "a stronger story for it and feels more cohesive than the first game."
 Additionally, the story was said to have benefited due to the increased co-work with the Triumph Studios development team, with story and level design being developed consistently together.